 - A local driving tour that might include schools, homes, places of worship, hiking trails, etc.

 The short window in which campus visits occur might well mean that not every request can be accommodated.
 Yet we strive to ensure that your visit is informative while providing you a brief, but necessary, snapshot of life at Williams.
-We encourage candidates to let their hosts know if there are specific needs that should be met during their visit.

 Given the rural nature of Williamstown, most residents find that having a car (or ready access to a car) is not only necessary but required.